Ethernet Cable Length: Does it Affect Network Speed?

 When a device wants to send data, it listens for other devices to finish transmitting before sending its data.
 If two devices try to transmit at the same time, a collision occurs, and the devices must wait a random amount of time before trying again.

-Does ethernet cable affect wifi speed?
+Does ethernet cable length affect speed?

 Testing the Effect of Cable Length on Speed